List of tallest buildings in Kazakhstan

-This list of the tallest buildings and structures in Kazakhstan ranks skyscrapers and towers in Kazakhstan by height.
+This list ranks the tallest buildings in Kazakhstan by height.

 Tallest buildings

-This list ranks completed buildings in Kazakhstan that stand at least 100 m tall, based on standard height measurements, which include spires and architectural details, but excludes antenna masts.
-The "Year" column indicates the year in which a building was completed.
+This list ranks completed buildings in Kazakhstan that stand at least 100 m tall, based on standard height measurements.
+The height includes spires and architectural details but excludes antenna masts.
+An equal sign (=) following a rank indicates the same height for two or more buildings.
+The “Year” column indicates the year in which each building was completed.